siriusctrl/UniPublic/COMP90024 CCC/Note/Week10.md

     - Often need to delegate to local **<u>Registration Authority</u>**
       - Prove who you are
       - **<u>RA</u>** is the individual organization who responsible for checking someone’s identity
+      - A registration authority (RA) is an authority in a network that verifies user requests for a <u>digital certificate</u> and tells the certificate authority (CA) to issue it.
   - Revoking certificates
     - Certificate Revocation List (CRL) for expired/compromised certificates
   - Storing, archiving